hembergerik/sprint_ec_openedx/EC/python/README.md

 might not work in combination due to different stages of refactoring

-`tron_adversarial_dist` contains files for persisting tron with SQLite on and communicating via JSON objects over http
+`tron_adversarial_dist` contains files for persisting tron with SQLite on, running the evolution as a background process and communicating via JSON objects over http

 `python_code_ow7` contains the latest version of Tron using GP (GP is Object Oriented)